 The Routeburn Track Day Hike Guide

 The Routeburn Track in New Zealand is most commonly done over a couple of days, but it is possible to see a great portion of the track on a day hike!
-This blog is all about the Routeburn Track day hike and how it can easily be accomplished from Queenstown or Glenorchy!
+This blog is all about the Routeburn Track day hike and how it can easily be accomplished from Queenstown, Glenorchy or Milford Sound.

 Routeburn Track Day Hike

 The Routeburn Track is one of New Zealand’s most popular multi-day hikes.
-Every summer thousands of trampers (the term used in New Zealand for hikers) head to New Zealand’s South Island to embark on some unforgettable journeys through pristine landscapes – and the Routeburn Track is one of New Zealand’s most beautiful!
+Every summer thousands of trampers (the term used in New Zealand for hikers) head to New Zealand’s South Island to embark on an unforgettable journey through pristine landscapes – and the Routeburn Track is one of New Zealand’s most beautiful!

 As with most popular tourist attractions, bookings are required and with very (and I mean VERY) limited accommodation along the Routeburn Track it is likely that most will miss out hiking the track’s 3-day classic route.
 However, what some people don’t know is that you can hike some of the most amazing parts on a Routeburn Track with only a day hike.

 Here’s everything you need to know for the perfect Routeburn Track Day Hike!